 So Buffy the Vampire Slayer returned for Season 6 on startup network UPN.

 But Buffy was dead.
 Presaging that the actress would return to the show did not solve the narrative conundrum of a dead central character.
 Were there a set of alternative futures for the Buffyverse, the death of a Slayer would not affect them because the rules for the universe result in a new slayer activation upon a slayer’s death.
 The Buffy character, however, represents her own vector of uncertainty.
-Buffy’s death in Season 1 activated Kendra Young.
+Buffy’s death in season one activated Kendra Young.
 Kendra’s death resulted in the activation of Faith Lehane.
 The slayer tradition continued despite the apparent discontinuity of Buffy remaining a second living slayer.
 The uncertainty from Buffy comes into play with more than one slayer available to fight evil, which underlies the entire premise of the show’s television finale and subsequent seasons from Dark Horse Comics.

 The answer to death in the Buffyverse is always magic.
 Willow employed the Urn of Orsis and brought Buffy back to life.
 Unfortunately, she was still buried in her coffin and was forced to dig her way out.

 And thus Buffy returned.

 In “Once More With Feeling,” Buffy reveals that she returned from Heaven, not from a Hell dimension.
 Assumptions and lack of data “informed” the Scooby Gang’s actions.
 There is great risk in making assumptions about areas where little or no data exists, and like it or not, we all must face the fact that there is no data about the future.

 Season 7: Unleashing the Slayers